thepeacockproject/versioning/README.md

 ## What's going on here?

 Basically, this is a quick and dirty hack that allows anybody on the team to update the latest version without having to commit to the backend.
+When a commit is made in this repository, a webhook automatically is triggered that makes it re-fetch the versions file.

 Please **do not** update this unless you are the one releasing a new versions.
 This versioning mechanism affects users across all versions of Peacock, and we don't want to accidentally give users the wrong version.